inaimathi/langnostic/drafts/house-performance.md

 M-x slime-profile-reset
 ```

-Bam.
 Did you catch the difference there?
 This is one of those arcane finer-points that lisp newbs wouldn't notice, so don't feel bad if you missed it.

 ```lisp
 ;; house.lisp